 How to Make a Mug with Cricut Infusible Ink in the Oven!

 Making a mug using Cricut Infusible Ink is a game changer!
-Cricut Infusible Ink works on sublimation mugs and can be done without a heat press in your own oven.
+Cricut Infusible Ink works on a sublimation ceramic mug and can be done without a heat press in your own oven.

 Make a custom mug using Cricut Infusible Ink as the perfect handmade gift.